Best things to do on Maui’s North Shore

 Enjoy a handful of Maui’s most popular restaurants, and lavish in true luxury on any of Maui’s North Shore beaches.
 With so many options to help you relish the island life, kick back and enjoy your Maui vacation to the fullest.

 We suggest that you pretend to be a Maui North Shore resident for the day.
 Imagine what it would be like to live a simple, quiet, happy, and chill Maui lifestyle.
 Maui’s North Shore is no ka oi!
 Enjoy!

-Depending on the time of year you visit, Ho’okipa Beach Park is an excellent Maui beach to watch surfers and windsurfers, swim, and lay out.
+Depending on the time of year that you visit, Ho’okipa Beach Park is an excellent Maui beach to watch surfers and windsurfers, swim, or just lay out.
 It’s a popular local spot and one of the most incredible places on the North Shore to watch a magical Maui sunset.
 The far-right side of Ho’okipa Beach is a great place to swim and snorkel during the spring, summer, and early fall months.

 “Where Beauty, Love and Peace Grow.” (www.sacredgardenmaui.com)

 The Sacred Garden of Maliko is truly an off-the-beaten-path Maui treasure!
-Not many people know about the Sacred Garden in Haiku, and the land on which it resides has some pretty cool history.
+Not too many people know about the Sacred Garden in Haiku, and the land on which it resides has some pretty cool history.
 In the 1970s, Jimi Hendrix and Janis Joplin stayed on the property while Jimi filmed Rainbow Bridge.

 “Hui” translates to “an organization, partnership, or society” in the ancient Hawaiian language.
 “No’eau” means “artistic, wise, and skillful.”
 When put together, the Hui No’eau Visual Art Center is a beautiful blend of all things Maui.